dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 - `@Configuration`: This annotation indicates that the class in question might create Spring beans programmatically.
 This annotation is required by the next one.
 - `@EnableWebMvc`: This annotation, used alongside with `@Configuration`, [makes Spring import the configuration needed to work as a MVC framework](https://docs.spring.io/spring/docs/5.0.1.RELEASE/javadoc-api/org/springframework/web/servlet/config/annotation/WebMvcConfigurationSupport.html).
-- `@ComponentScan`: This annotation makes Spring scan the packages configured (i.e. `com.auth0.samples`) to assemble Spring beans (like MVC controllers) for us.
+- `@ComponentScan`: This annotation makes Spring scan the packages configured (i.e., `com.auth0.samples`) to assemble Spring beans (like MVC controllers) for us.

 The next important concept that we need to understand is the [`WebApplicationInitializer`](https://docs.spring.io/spring/docs/5.0.1.RELEASE/javadoc-api/org/springframework/web/WebApplicationInitializer.html) interface.
 Implementing this interface makes Spring automatically detect our configuration class and also makes any Servlet 3.0+ environment (like Tomcat 8) run it through the [`SpringServletContainerInitializer`](https://docs.spring.io/spring/docs/5.0.1.RELEASE/javadoc-api/org/springframework/web/SpringServletContainerInitializer.html) class.
 That is, we are capable of bootstrapping a Spring 5 context only by implementing this class.

 The last important thing that we need to analyze is the implementation of the `onStartup` method.
 When Spring executes our `WebApplicationInitializer` extension, this is the method that it calls.
-In this method, we basically do two things.
+In this method, we do two things.
 First, we start a Spring context that accepts annotated classes and register our main Spring configuration class on it.
 Like that, every other component that we define through annotations will be properly managed.
 Second, we register a `DispatcherServlet` instance to handle and dispatch incoming requests to the controllers that we create.

 We now have a project that bootstraps a Spring 5 context automatically when started.
 To test it, let's create a new package called `com.auth0.samples.controller` and add to it a class named `HelloWorldController` with the following code: